Inspo and Tips, Training

 Do I need good running shoes?
 What makes a good running shoe?
 What happens if I don’t get a good running shoe?
 These are all great questions.
 There are so many factors that go in to getting a good running shoe.

-Thankfully running specialty stores are here to show you what running shoes are appropriate for you personally.
+Thankfully running specialty stores are here to show you what the best running shoes are for you.
 Stop by your local Marathon Sports, soundRUNNER, or Runner’s Alley and get The Right Fit™ to stay healthy and happy during your running journey.

 3) Wear the right clothing